 The book’s strengths include devoting a chapter each to eight of the most-discussed pericopes (or pericope pairs) on gender, often with a phrase-by-phrase commentary on relevant verses.
 The discussion is generally clear, accessible, and methodical.

-The chapter on Genesis 1-3 is particularly well done.
+The chapter on Genesis 1-3 is particularly well done (though not without flaw).

 Chapters are highly organized, and the book covers an impressive amount of substantive ground in a relatively short 144 pages.